DinaBookman/Engineering-Company/README.md

-# dotNet5784_9181_1388
+# Engineering company management
-Project management in an engineering company.
+Project management of an engineering company.
+mark: 99